CLICK HERE to view or download our club flyer.

-The S.V.A.R.C. meets at 7:30pm ET on the 1st and 3rd Friday of each month at the clubhouse at 2921 Grace Street in Winchester, VA.
-After a short business meeting, there is an interesting and informative program.
+The S.V.A.R.C. meets at 7:30pm ET on the 1st and 3rd Thursday of each month.
+Traditionally, we meet at the clubhouse at 2921 Grace Street in Winchester, VA, but we are meeting by Zoom until the COVID risk is diminished.
+Members will receive the Zoom link by email.
+Guests may request the link using this website’s contact page.
+After a short business meeting, there is often an interesting and informative program.
 Visitors and guests are very welcome to attend a meeting and learn more about joining the club.

 The club is fortunate enough to own it own clubhouse.
 It is located at 2921 Grace Street in Winchester, VA 22601.
 To get to the Clubhouse, from WalMart on Pleasant Valley Rd. head south.
 When the road turns into two lanes, it will bend to the left.
 Go 1-1/2 blocks and turn right onto Grace St. The clubhouse is the fourth house on the right.
 You’ll be sure to see the towers and antennas if you look up!

 We have two well-equipped rooms available so members can come and operate the club station.
 When contests and special events roll around, we’re ready!
 We also enjoyed having the station available for elmering (teaching new hams) and for demonstrating our hobby when visitors come.